 Adam Smith

-As a reaction to the common policy of protecting national markets and merchants through minimizing imports and maximizing exports, what came to be known as mercantilism, Smith laid the foundations of classical free market economic theory. ''The Wealth of Nations'' was a precursor to the modern academic discipline of economics.
+In response to the prevailing policy of safeguarding national markets and merchants through the reduction of imports and the augmentation of exports, a practice that came to be known as mercantilism, Smith laid the foundational principles of classical free-market economic theory. ''The Wealth of Nations'' was a precursor to the modern academic discipline of economics.
 In this and other works, he developed the concept of division of labour and expounded upon how rational self-interest and competition can lead to economic prosperity.
-Smith was controversial in his own day and his general approach and writing style were often satirised by writers such as Horace Walpole.
+Smith was controversial in his day and his general approach and writing style were often satirised by writers such as Horace Walpole.
 Provided by Wikipedia

 by Smith, Adam

-printed for T. Cadell Jun. and W. Davies (successors to Mr. Cadell) in the Strand; and W. Creech, Edinburgh
+printed for A. Strahan; and T. Cadell jun. and W. Davies (successors to Mr. Cadell) in the Strand; and W. Creech, and J. Bell & Co. at Edinburgh

 by Smith, Adam